junxit/us-congress-bills-115/metadata.md

 - 2018-02-13 — Placed on the Union Calendar, Calendar No. 415.
 - 2018-02-13 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 115-553.
 - 2018-02-13 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 115-553.
+- 2018-03-06 — Considered under suspension of the rules. (consideration: CR H1395-1398)
+- 2018-03-06 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4768.
+- 2018-03-06 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-03-06 — Mr. Barr moved to suspend the rules and pass the bill, as amended.
+- 2018-03-06 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1395)
+- 2018-03-06 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H1395)